What will happen if my child has hearing difficulties?

 If a teacher has concerns about your child’s hearing, they will talk to you about it and ask you to arrange a hearing test.

-A serious hearing impairment is usually picked up before the child comes to school and the Hearing Support Team from the Learning, Cognition and Interaction Team (LCIT) will already be involved.
+A serious hearing impairment is usually picked up before the child comes to school and the Hearing Support Team from the Learning, Cognition and Interaction team (LCI) will already be involved.
 This teacher will liaise with the school and let us know what equipment and adaptations need to be made in order for your child to have full access to learning.
-This teacher will usually meet with your child’s class teachers and SENCO at the beginning of each year to ensure that they understand the implications of your child’s hearing impairment.
+This teacher will usually meet with your child’s class teachers and SENDco at the beginning of each year to ensure that they understand the implications of your child’s hearing impairment.

 What support will my child get in school?